Accelerated Test-Time Scaling with Model-Free Speculative Sampling: Experiments

 \section{Experiments}

 This section highlights the effectiveness of \mname through extensive experiments.
-In \Cref{sec:experiments-multitraj}, we showcase that \mname can significantly speed up generation in multi-sampling inference. \Cref{sec:experiments-singletraj}, we highlight that \mname can also be used in single-trajectory inference, involving a single long chain-of-thought.
+In \Cref{sec:experiments-multitraj}, we showcase that \mname can significantly speed up generation in multi-trajectory inference. \Cref{sec:experiments-singletraj}, we highlight that \mname can also be used in single-trajectory inference.
+In \Cref{sec:experiments-batch-dvts}, we extend our evaluations to more diverse inference patterns, namely batch decoding and test-time tree search.
 Finally in \Cref{sec:experiments-ablations}, we perform an ablation study of the components that make \mname effective, followed by an additional analysis of the optimized tree structure.

 \paragraph{Experimental setup and baselines.} Throughout the experiments, we evaluate the effectiveness of our approach on diverse tasks, including math reasoning (AIME-2024), STEM QA (GPQA-Diamond), and coding (LiveCodeBench).
 We perform evaluations across different model scales, including DeepSeek-R1-Distill-Qwen-7B and 14B.
 For all tasks, we generate maximum 32k tokens for the 7B model, and 24k tokens for the 14B model.
 All sampling is done with temperature 0.6.
 All measurements are done on a single A100 GPU, with 30 samples per task for efficient experiments.